Unsung hero Thomas grabs the limelight for a change

-DUESSELDORF, Germany So often Team Sky's unsung hero Geraint Thomas grabbed the limelight with a masterclass of bike-handling in a rain-drenched Tour de France opening stage in Duesseldorf on Saturday.
+DUESSELDORF, Germany (Reuters) - So often Team Sky's unsung hero Geraint Thomas grabbed the limelight with a masterclass of bike-handling in a rain-drenched Tour de France opening stage in Duesseldorf on Saturday.

 The 31-year-old Welshman, revelling in weather conditions more akin to a rainy day back home, claimed his first ever Tour de France stage win by five seconds from Swiss rider Stefan Kueng to have first use of the yellow jersey.